Federal judge postpones trial in Trump’s DC election interference case | KRDO

 “The court will set a new schedule if and when the mandate is returned,” Chutkan wrote in the order.

-Trump faces four counts from Smith’s election subversion charges, including conspiring to defraud the United States and to obstruct an official proceeding.
+Trump faces four counts from special counsel Jack Smith’s election subversion charges, including conspiring to defraud the United States and to obstruct an official proceeding.
 The former president has pleaded not guilty.

 The federal case against Trump had been set to begin first among the criminal indictments he faces.